ToughBuilt Industries Launched 200+ New SKUs in 2022

 - ToughBuilt enters 2023 with a growing global network of 17,300+ storefronts.

-/EIN News/ -- IRVINE, Calif., Dec.
-19, 2022 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. ("ToughBuilt") (NASDAQ: TBLT; TBLTW) closes a year of landmark product launches and accolades, having announced more than 200 new SKUs crossing the jobsite support, cutting tools, measuring and marking, striking tool, levels and laser measurement, handsaw, and long-handle and garden tool categories.
+IRVINE, Calif., Dec.
+19, 2022 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. ("ToughBuilt") TBLT TBLTW))) closes a year of landmark product launches and accolades, having announced more than 200 new SKUs crossing the jobsite support, cutting tools, measuring and marking, striking tool, levels and laser measurement, handsaw, and long-handle and garden tool categories.

 Beginning in Q1 of 2022 with the debut of the Reload Utility Knife; a groundbreaking new cutting tool, this innovative world's-first auto-reloading magazine-fed knife entered the market with rave reviews, viral conversations spanning social media, and both a 2022 ProTool Innovation Award and a category Gold Innovation Award for Best Utility Knives from Home Improvement Executive.